Laurene Powell Jobs

-Laurene Powell Jobs (née Powell; born November 6, 1963) is an American billionaire businesswoman and executive.
-She is the founder and chair of Emerson Collective and XQ Institute.
-She is the widow of Steve Jobs, co-founder and former CEO of Apple Inc., and she manages the Steve Jobs Trust.
-She has recently been a major donor to Democratic Party politicians.
+Laurene Powell Jobs (née Powell; born November 6, 1963) is an American entrepreneur, business executive and philanthropist.
+She is the founder and president of Emerson Collective, lead investor and chair of The Atlantic and co-founder and chair of XQ Institute.
+Powell Jobs also sits on the boards of the Ford Foundation, Council on Foreign Relations, Chicago CRED, College Track and Elemental Impact.
+She was married to Steve Jobs, who was the co-founder and former chief executive of Apple Inc, for more than 20 years.

-Early life and career
+Early life and education

 Powell Jobs was raised in West Milford, New Jersey.
 She earned a B.A. in political science from the University of Pennsylvania School of Arts and Sciences and a B.S. degree in economics from the Wharton School of the University of Pennsylvania in 1985.
 She received her MBA degree from the Stanford Graduate School of Business in 1991.

-Early career

-Powell Jobs co-founded Terravera, a natural foods company that sold to retailers throughout Northern California.
-She also served on the board of directors of Achieva, which created online tools to help students study more effectively at standardized testing.
-Before business school, Powell Jobs worked for Merrill Lynch Asset Management and spent three years at Goldman Sachs as a fixed-income trading strategist.